-A nuclear operator controls the flow of electricity a nuclear power plant generates and is also known as a reactor operator (RO), nuclear power reactor operator, or control room operator.
-He or she adjusts and maintains the plant's equipment, implements procedures that regulate the start-up or shut-down of the facility, and responds to abnormalities and takes appropriate action.
+A nuclear operator—also referred to as a reactor operator (RO), nuclear power reactor operator, or control room operator—controls the flow of electricity a nuclear power plant generates.
+They adjust and maintain the plant's equipment, implement procedures that regulate the start-up or shut-down of the facility, and respond to abnormalities and take appropriate action.
+You will need to go through very rigorous training provided by the facility that employs you.
 A senior reactor operator (SRO) supervises reactor operators.

 Roles and Responsibilities

 Analyzing numerous nuclear operator jobs revealed day-to-day job duties that include directing, starting, stopping, adjusting, testing, and operating pumps, valves, switchgears, controls, and other components of systems; performing routine tests, incidental maintenance, electrical switching, and other activities necessary to ensure continuity of power generation; placing in operation, operating, and removing from operation equipment using approved station procedures; and collecting, sorting, segregating, and packing radiological waste.

 If you want to become a nuclear operator, you will need only a high school diploma, but a college or vocational school degree can make you a more competitive job candidate.
 You may also receive training by enlisting in the U.S. Armed Forces—specifically, the Navy.